Curriculum

 Learn more about our innovative curriculum and local clerkship opportunities.

-CHSU-COM’s two-pass, systems-based clinical integration curricular model is based on the premise that a student needs to know and understand normal biomedical and clinical sciences before abnormal or pathological conditions can be addressed.
+CHSU-COM’s systems-based clinical integration curricular model is based on the premise that a student needs to know and understand normal biomedical and clinical sciences before abnormal or pathological conditions can be addressed.

 Nutrition, clinical relevance, ethics, health policy, evidence-based medicine, and application of foundational knowledge, skills, and attitudes are added to achieve better retention and retrieval.
-The curriculum includes systems-based courses, longitudinal courses, and inter-professional education courses.
+The curriculum includes systems-based courses, longitudinal courses, and inter-professional education experiences.
 To help serve the needs of the Central Valley, Medical Spanish courses help CHSU-COM students learn the language and also gain a better understanding of some of the cultural aspects that can play a role in a Spanish speaking patient’s health.

-The teaching format utilizes Team-Based Learning (TBL), simulation, and other active learning modalities.
+The teaching format primarily utilizes Team-Based Learning (TBL), simulation, and other active learning modalities.
 Assessments are multimodal and include written, laboratory practical examinations, Objective Structured Clinical Examinations (OSCES), and other innovative methodologies.

 Unique Aspects of Curriculum